bimhelden/PyScripts4BPHackathon2025/README.md

 Our **hypothesis**:
 Most of the requested data is not actually missing.
 It is already created by BIM authors and their tools.
-If not, it raises the question: are we using the right tools in the first place?
+If not, it raises the question: are we using the right tools and do we follow the right processes in the first place?

-The **main challenge** is therefore not producing new data, but matching the available data from engineers with the expectations of the owner, namely property names and object types.
+The **main challenge** is therefore not to generate new data, but to align the data provided by engineers with the owner's expectations - in simple terms, to use the correct property names and object types.

 ![Slide: Challenge](https://github.com/bimhelden/PyScripts4BPHackathon2025/blob/master/Images/challenge.png)